manuelkwizera/arp-spoof-attack-detection/README.md

 # arp-spoof-attack-detection

 The "Detect ARP Spoof Attack using Scapy in Python" project focuses on leveraging the Scapy library in Python to identify and mitigate ARP spoofing attacks.
-ARP spoofing, also known as ARP cache poisoning
+ARP spoofing, also known as ARP cache poisoning, is a type of cyber attack where an attacker sends falsified ARP (Address Resolution Protocol) messages over a local area network.
+These messages associate the attacker's MAC address with the IP address of a legitimate network node, diverting traffic or facilitating eavesdropping.

+In this project, Scapy, a powerful packet manipulation tool, is utilized to sniff network traffic and analyze ARP packets.
+By comparing ARP requests and responses and monitoring for discrepancies, the program can identify potential ARP spoofing attempts.
+Once detected, appropriate actions such as alerting the network administrator or implementing countermeasures can be taken to mitigate the attack and secure the network.
+Through this project, users gain hands-on experience in network security and Python programming while enhancing their understanding of ARP spoofing detection techniques.